France at the 2026 Winter Olympics

-France will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-As French Alps will host the 2030 Winter Olympics, France will be the penultimate nation to enter the stadium before the host country Italy during the parade of nations at the opening ceremony.
-Additionally, a French segment will be performed at the closing ceremony.
+France competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, which was held from 6 to 22 February 2026.
+As French Alps will host the 2030 Winter Olympics, France was the penultimate nation to enter the stadium before the host country Italy during the parade of nations at the opening ceremony as the country is the host of the next edition in 2030.

+France achieved its most successful Winter Olympic performance in history at the 2026 Games, winning a record 23 medals, including 8 gold, 9 silver, and 6 bronze.
+This surpassed the country's previous record of total 15 medals set in 2014 and 2018.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.